Minuman Thai Tea Recipe (Traditional & Creamy)

 Pro Tips for Minuman Thai Tea

-Texture Enhancement: Froth the milk mixture just before serving for the best texture.
+Texture Enhancement: Froth the milk separately before adding to achieve a luscious, creamy texture.

 Troubleshooting Common Issues